 With car accident victim Ruben Trevino’s permission, his lawyer contacted the defense lawyer to settle the case for the $100,000 case evaluation award, which Trevino had previously rejected.

-The car accident settlement agreement was formalized via email and documents sent to Trevino’s attorney by the defense lawyer.
+The personal injury settlement amount agreement was formalized via email and documents sent to Trevino’s attorney by the defense lawyer.

 However, when asked to sign off, Trevino refused “[b]ecause [he] had some more testing [he had] to do and then I wanted to wait . . . for that testing to get over with and make sure everything was all right.”